HumabHatterZed/WhistleWindInscryptionMods/README.md

 ### Face the Fear.
 Make the Future.

-Inspired by KingSlime's own mod of this topic, this is my own take on translating Lobotomy Corp's abnormalities into Inscryption.
+Inspired by KingSlime's mod, this is my own take on adding Lobotomy Corp's abnormalities into Inscryption.
 The cards in this mod are designed to be as faithful to their original counterparts as possible within the framework of Inscryption's gameplay, while still being "balanced".

-This mod currently adds all abnormalities from Lobotomy Corp.
-Broken down, this means:
+Features:
 * **```84```** obtainable cards
 * **```41```** obtainable abilities
 * **```6```** starter decks for Kaycee's Mod